RookieOne/ruby-learning-databases/introduction-to-csvs.md

 Months go by, and everything runs like clockwork.
 Orders come in.
 T-shirts ship out.
 Business is booming.

 One Friday afternoon after the last order was shipped, Danielle and you were sitting back drinking some beer and chatting about how great things have been.
-Danielle was feeling thankful for the business and wanted to give back to her customers.
-She wanted write a thank you to the customer with the largest order.
+Danielle was feeling thankful for the success of her business and decided to reward the customer with the largest order with a discount on a future order.

-That weekend you decided that since you have been learning Ruby, maybe you can use that new skill to get her that information.
+That weekend you decided that since you have been learning Ruby, maybe you can use that new skill to find the largest order for her.

 While Ruby can read spreadsheets, like many other programming languages, it is easier to read files in a CSV format.